 - Subpar communication between candidates and the business throughout the interview and hiring processes

 The strategy you approach cybersecurity investing with is key.
-A better understanding of cybersecurity roles and responsibilities will help you make an informed decision about investing in a cybersecurity company.
+Understanding these roles and responsibilities will help you make an informed decision about investing in a cybersecurity company.

 Contact an Expert With Any Questions About Cybersecurity Investing